Learning Models of Individual Behavior in Chess: Results

 \xhdr{Move quality} One of our driving motivations behind developing personalized models of human behavior is to inform the future design of algorithmic learning tools.
 As such, characterizing the errors that people make is of primary interest.
 Figure~\ref{winrate_loss_v_acc} shows how prediction accuracy varies with the quality or ``goodness'' of the move being predicted.
-The quality of a move is measured by the change in estimated win probability before and after the move, where win probability is calculated via an empirical procedure based on evaluation of the position (who is ahead in material, strategic considerations, etc.) following the method of McIlroy-Young et al.~\cite{maiakdd}.
+The quality of a move is measured by the change in estimated win probability before and after the move, where win probability is calculated via an empirical procedure based on evaluation of the position (who is ahead in material, strategic considerations, etc.) following the method of~\cite{maiakdd}.
 The change is always non-positive because it is measured against optimal play---the optimal move changes the win probability relative to optimal play by 0, and every worse move lowers the win probability.
-As the figure shows, both the personalized models and Maia models can predict better moves with higher accuracy than worse moves, but the personalized models are consistently more accurate across all move qualities by a significant margin.
+As the figure shows, both the personalized models and Maia models can predict better moves with higher accuracy than worse moves, but the personalized models are consistently more accurate across all move qualities by a significant margin. \xhdr{Training data size} Although this work is mainly concerned with demonstrating the possibility of transfer learning to capture individual decision-making style, another advantage of chess as a domain is that we can measure how training data size affects the performance of predicting individual decisions.
+In Figure~\ref{uplift_low_count}, we show how personalized move matching accuracy varies as a function of base Maia performance, grouped by how many games each player has played.
+There are two main insights to draw from this analysis.
+First, there is a strong correlation between the performance of these models, indicating that some players are more predictable than others.
+Second, personalization performance increases with training data size.
+Our architecture produces significant uplift over base Maia for players who have played at least 5,000 games.
+However, it is ineffective on players who have only played 1,000 games, many of whom base Maia performs better on (see Table~\ref{tab:datasize} for aggregate move-matching accuracy by training set size).
+We speculate that the lower accuracy is due to over-fitting on an inadequate training set.